-Should a student Respondent decide not to participate in the Resolution Process, the process proceeds absent their participation to a reasonable the Complaint.
+Should a student Respondent decide not to participate in the Resolution Process, the process proceeds absent their participation to a reasonable b) Withdrawal or Resignation the Complaint.
 If the Complaint is dismissed, School will still provide reasonable supportive or remedial measures as deemed necessary to address safety and/or remedy any ongoing effects of the alleged harassment, discrimination, and/or retaliation.